Top 11 Questions About Family Nurse Practitioner Qbanks & Certification Exams

 Your total raw score (the number of scored questions you answered correctly) is then converted to a scaled score using statistics.

 What is a passing score on the AANP and ANCC exams?

 The AANP scaled score ranges from 200 to 800, and a passing score is 500.
 On the ANCC exam, the highest scaled score is 500, and 350 is a passing score.

-What if I fail my FNP board exam?
+What if I fail my FNP certification exam?

 Life happens.
-Between practicing medicine, studying for the boards, having a personal life, and dealing with a global pandemic, there is always the possibility that you might not pass the exam.
-We believe in you, which is why we extend your subscription until you pass.
-Even if you didn’t use Rosh Review before taking your exam and you didn’t pass, we will give you a complimentary subscription until you succeed.
+Between practicing medicine, studying for the exam, having a personal life, and dealing with a global pandemic, there is always the possibility that you might not pass the exam.
+We believe in you, which is why your subscription comes with a pass guarantee: your subscription is extended for free until you pass your exam.
+Even if you didn’t use Rosh Review before taking your exam and you didn’t pass, you get a complimentary subscription until you succeed.
 We’re here to stand with you throughout your career—not just sell you a product and move on.

 How do I get a discount on Rosh Review?

 If you’re part of a group purchase or program purchase, you can receive a discount based on the number of people in your group or program.
 Active military personnel and attendees of certain conferences can also get a discount.